TOUR NEWS

 That first expedition was a difficult one, with some camping and trekking, snow, sleet, rain, mud, dismal accommodations, wretched roads, disgusting toilets, etc. There were things we were not allowed to see, things we could not photograph, plane flights full of smoke, surly air hostesses in dowdy, dirty clothes, antiquated aircraft, woefully polluted cities, those drab Mao suits that all Chinese wore, etc. But it was glorious.
 We saw birds that hadn't been seen by Western ornithologists since before World War II, the scenery on the eastern slopes of the Tibetan Plateau was magnificent, and the food excellent.
 We had a grand time.

-The changes in China in the last 23 years are staggering, certainly the most rapid, radical physical transformation of a country in the history of the world.
-In 1984, many roads in Chengdu were unpaved, none outside were paved.
-By tour time in 2005, all but perhaps only 1 or 2 days travel will be on paved roads.
-In 1984, all accommodation, save Chengdu, was quite grim, and Chengdu was not very nice.
+The changes in China in the last 30 years are staggering, certainly the most rapid, radical physical transformation of a country in the history of the world.
+In 1984, most roads in Chengdu were unpaved, none outside of Chengdu were paved.
+Currently, all but perhaps only 1 or 2 days travel are on paved roads.
+In 1984, all accommodations, save Chengdu, were quite grim, and Chengdu was not very pleasant.
 Now most accommodation is comfortable, with only a few basic places.
-Chengdu was a dowdy, dirty industrial city with no new buildings -- now it has many new and modern buildings, shops and hotels, as well as freeways, elevated highways, etc.
+Then, Chengdu was a dowdy, dirty industrial city with no new buildings -- now it has many new and modern buildings, shops and hotels, as well as freeways, elevated highways, etc.

 EXPLORATION